-The Adelaide River settlement is located on the banks of the river, 114 kilometres south of Darwin.
+The Adelaide River settlement is located on the banks of the river, 114km south of Darwin.

 The scenic village has a rich history and was the site of a major military headquarters during World War II.
 It is a small community with a population of just 250 and an ideal stop-off point between Darwin and Katherine.